frederic-perez/AmE-dictionary/data/idioms.md

 __mushhead__ _slang_ A foolish, idiotic person; someone lacking basic intelligence or common sense. _Why they hired a mushhead like him to look after the accounts is beyond me!_
 __my hands are tied__ You are not free to behave in the way that you would like for some reason.
 __my lucky star__
+__name names__ :two::hammer: _I will not go naming names here._
-__narrow down__ To pare the number of people or things on a list down to a more manageable or select number.
+__narrow down__ :two: To pare the number of people or things on a list down to a more manageable or select number.
 A noun or pronoun can be used between “narrow” and “down.” _Let’s narrow it down to just our very top choices, otherwise we’ll never pick a place to go._
 __narrow escape__ :two::hammer:
 __narrow something down__ If you narrow something down, you reduce the number of possibilities.
 __need (something) (about) as much as (one) needs a hole in the head__ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._
 __need-to-know__
+__needless to say__ Obviously; the following is completely self-evident. _Helen has pneumonia, so, needless to say, we’re postponing our vacation._
+__nepo baby__ A famous person who has at least one parent who is also famous.
+It’s often used as a negative term to suggest that a celebrity didn’t actually earn success and only gets opportunities because of their family connections.
 __never a rose without a/the prick__ _proverb_ There is rarely a good or positive thing, event, or circumstance that is not accompanied by something negative or unpleasant (i.e., just as a rose has thorns). _A: “I can’t believe the amount of taxes I have to pay on my lottery winnings!”
 B: “Never a rose without the prick, eh?”_
 __new blood__
 __new car smell__ The scent associated with the inside of a brand new vehicle, caused by the plastics and other materials inside it. _Boy, I love that new car smell, don’t you?_
 __new kid on the block__ Someone who is new in a place or organization.
 __new normal__ A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._
 __next in line__
+__NGL__ _slang_ An initialism of “not gonna (going to) lie,” used in text messages and online communications to indicate one’s honest opinion about something, especially when that opinion may be unpopular, unexpected, or unfavorable. _Ugh, I’ve been so bored this whole break!
+NGL, I’m kinda ready for school to start again._
 __nice and (something)__ Very something.
 Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
 It’s nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __nice guy__ A teenaged or adult male who is dependably friendly and compassionate, to the point of being seen as too boring, unchallenging, or uninspiring to be romantically involved with. _I’m tired of just being the nice guy that no girl wants to date.
 I want to be seen as edgy, dangerous even—someone no girl can resist!_
+__night and day__
 __nincompoop__ _n_ A silly, foolish, or stupid person.
 __nine to fivers__
 __nip (something) in the bud__ :three: [:scroll: Alludes to destroying a flower bud before it blooms.]
 To stop, cease, or prevent something at the beginning or early phase, before it becomes too difficult or unmanageable. _I’ve noticed that Tommy’s getting in the bad habit of chewing with is mouth open.
 Let’s nip that in the bud._